gbv/beaconspec/beacon.md

 ## Link dump

-### description
+### DESCRIPTION

-The description meta field contains a human readable description of the link dump.
+The `DESCRIPTION` meta field contains a human readable description of the link dump.
 This field is mapped to the `dcterms:description` RDF property.
-For instance the description meta field value "Mapping from ids to documents", expressible in BEACON text format as
+For instance the field value "Mapping from ids to documents", expressible in BEACON text format as

     #DESCRIPTION: Mapping from ids to documents